shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "No, Lemilay is arranging for that to be fixed by the carpenter."
 Wryonin pulled Ersatzica along.
 "You're going to training."

 The trio headed toward the cliff face, where a long zig-zag stone staircase greeted them.
-The town was built on top of a plateau, and the staircase was the only easy way to get up to the town or down to the river.
+The town was built on top of a plateau, and the staircase was the only straightforward way to get up to the town or down to the river.
 Centuries old, the staircase had been carved out of the cliff face.
 It showed signs of smoothing from the rain and a lot of the steps were sloped and rounded.
-Every year, it became more and more like a slip and slide.
+Every year, it became more like a slip and slide.
 Luckily, the pads at the bottom of the wolves' feet provided enough friction to gain traction on the dry stone.

 Wryonin led Ersatzica and Mudrich down the stairs to the forested area below.
 The area was surrounded on the south side by the stone staircase, on the east side by the cliff of the plateau, on the west side by the river beach where Mudrich recently scored a hammer kill, and on the north side by the river where Ersatzica was saved by the cat with a fishing pole.